 This campground on the Little White Salmon River, is generally flat with some open meadow space.
 The campground is close to the Columbia River Gorge.

 This wooded area along the Adams Fork of the Cispus River makes a great campground location.
-The campground is located near the Off Highway Vehicle trails of Blue Lake Ridge and Valley Trail.
-This campground is part of the Randle Recreation Area.
+The campground contains historic basket trees used by the Upper Cowlitz Tribe and has interpretive signage.
+The campground is located near the Off Highway Vehicle trails of Blue Lake Ridge and the Valley Trail and is frequented by motorized users

 Provides access to: Stagman Ridge Trail #12 and Mt.
 Adams Wilderness.